openenclave/openenclave/new_platforms/vscode-extension/marketplace-homepage.md

 Alternatively, you can run the extension from this repository by following these instructions:

-1. Clone this repository `git clone --recursive https://github.com/microsoft/openenclave`
+1. Clone this repository `git clone --recursive https://github.com/microsoft/openenclave`.
 1. Navigate to `new_platforms\vscode-extension` in the cloned folder.
-1. Run npm to install the dependencies: `npm install` (see the [requirements](#Requirements) section for npm installation link)
+1. Run npm to install the dependencies: `npm install` (see the [requirements](#Requirements) section for npm installation link).
-1. Start VSCode: `code .`
+1. Start VSCode: `code .`.
-1. Start the extension using `F5`
+1. Start the extension using `F5`.

 ## Features